mobizt/FirebaseClient/README.md

 - The `LegacyToken` class is for `database secret` for `Realtime Database` privilege access.

-The following class provides non-authentication.
+The following class provides non-authentication access.

 - The `NoAuth` class is for non-authentication.